magnolialogic/swiftui-apnsManager/README.md

 # swiftui-apnsManager
-Add two lines of code to your SwiftUI app to handle requesting user permissions for notifications, and if allowed fetch a device token from APNS and upload it to [your remote notification server](https://github.com/magnolialogic/python-apns_server).
+Add three lines of code to your SwiftUI app to handle requesting user permissions for notifications, and if allowed fetch a device token from APNS and upload it to [your remote notification server](https://github.com/magnolialogic/python-apns_server).

 *Requires Xcode 12 / iOS 14*

 ## Implementation

-1. Check out `apnsManager.swift` and add to your Xcode 12 project
+1. Check out `apnsManager.swift` and `AppDelegate.swift` and add to your Xcode 12 project
-2. Update `apnsManager.swift[112-113]` with your remote notification server's domain and REST route
+2. Update `apnsManager.swift[30]` with your remote notification server's domain and REST route
-3. Add `@UIApplicationDelegateAdaptor private var appDelegate: AppDelegate` to your app 's `@main` block, and add `@ObservedObject var settings = Settings.sharedManager` to your ContentView like below
+3. Add `@UIApplicationDelegateAdaptor` and `@StateObject` a la lines 4-5 from the boilerplate example below
 4. Profit

 #### MyApp.swift